mathigon/textbooks/content/divisibility-and-primes/content.md

 > id: prime-generator
 > goals: calculator

-You might think that calculating these primes is just a waste of time – but, as we will see below, it turns out to be incredibly useful for computers to be able to quickly find large prime numbers.
+Calculating these large prime numbers might seem like just a waste of time, but later in this course you’ll learn about various real life applications where computers have to use large primes.

-Rather than checking if a large number is definitely prime, there are also much faster algorithms that tell you that a number is _almost certainly_ prime.
-Here you can generate your own, large prime numbers:
+Here you can generate your own prime numbers with a given number of digits:

     .calculator
       h3 Prime Generator